-- b.
+- a.
+The Chair, or in his/her absence, the Vice Chair, shall be the presiding officer during Committee meetings.
+In their absence, the members present shall designate an acting presiding officer from among themselves. - b.
 The Committee shall meet quarterly or as often as it is considered necessary and appropriate.
 The Committee Chair or the majority of its members may call a special meeting when deemed necessary. - c.
 The presence of three (3) members will constitute a quorum in all meetings of the Committee.
 They shall be entitled to the payment of per diems. - d.
 The Committee shall invite resource persons including but not limited to the Bank's directors, officers or employees, during its regular or special meetings to render a report or to clarify relevant issues and matters confronting the Committee or whose advice and/or expertise shall be sought to provide relevant information as it may deem necessary and appropriate in the exercise of its functions. - e.
 The Committee shall report to the LANDBANK Board of Directors the minutes of each meeting, including the matters discussed and actions taken during said meetings. - f.
 The administrative requirements of the Committee shall be provided and handled by the Office of the Corporate Secretary, which shall serve as the Secretariat and shall keep the written minutes of its meetings.